The following section lists guidelines that will help you in your Data model design.

 2.3.
 Define business keys for Entities and promote their use when searching for records

-To improve the performance of queries and searches define business key as a general good practice.
+To improve the performance of queries and searches define business key as a general good practice (these may be seen as indexes).

 Once you define a business key for your entities, make sure that searches are done through this option to promote it (i.e, a search control having the column which is associated with the given business key).